Ionising radiation safety standard

 Background

-The University as the holder of source licenses and the Managing Entity reaffirms the primary responsibility of User licensees and Responsible Principal Investigators (as applicable) for the safe custody of all sources of ionising radiation.
+The University as the holder of source licenses and the Managing Entity reaffirms the primary responsibility of Use licensees and Responsible Principal Investigators (as applicable) for the safe custody of all sources of ionising radiation.

-The safe use of regulated radioactive material and irradiating equipment will be supervised by current user license, issued by the regulator, the Office of Radiation Safety (ORS).
+The safe use of regulated radioactive material and irradiating equipment will be supervised by current use licensee, issued by the regulator, the Office of Radiation Safety (ORS).
 The safe use of unregulated radioactive material will be supervised by a Responsible Principal Investigator.
+The University will assist use license holders/Responsible Principal Investigators and the ORS to monitor work with isotopes to ensure that ALARA principles are adopted.

 Standards